Randall Maggs: Academic and writing career

 Since the late 1970s, he has lived on the west coast of Newfoundland, where he taught Literature and Creative Writing at Memorial University's Grenfell College.

 Maggs' poetry has appeared in the 1994 collection, Timely Departures (Breakwater) and in several reviews and anthologies, such as Poetry Ireland Review, Coastlines: The Poetry of Atlantic Canada and Stephen Brunt's The Way It Looks from Here: Contemporary Canadian Writing on Sport and the March Hare Anthology (Breakwater, 2007).
-He has co-edited two anthologies of Irish and Newfoundland & Labrador poetry: However Blow the Winds (WIT & Scop, 2004) and The Echoing Years, published in 2007.
+He has co-edited two anthologies of Irish and Newfoundland and Labrador poetry: However Blow the Winds (WIT & Scop, 2004) and The Echoing Years, published in 2007.

-A collection of poems, entitled Night Work: The Sawchuk Poems, was launched in early 2008 at Toronto's Hockey Hall of Fame and included in the Globe and Mail’s “Top 100 Books” for that year.
+A collection of poems, entitled Night Work: The Sawchuk Poems, was launched in early 2008 at Toronto's Hockey Hall of Fame and included in the Globe and Mail’s "Top 100 Books" for that year.
 A short film was produced with Randall Maggs, based on his book.
 Titled "Night Work: A Sawchuk Poem" the 4-minute film was premiered at the launch of the book, screened at the Atlantic Film Festival, and toured nationally with Moving Stories Film Festival.
 The short is directed by Justin Simms, with a screenplay by Greg Spottiswood, co-produced with Judith Keenan of BookShorts Literacy Program.
 In 2009, Night Work won the Winterset Award and E.J.
 Pratt Poetry Prize, and in 2010, the Kobzar Literary Award.

 Maggs' close connection with Ireland was recognized in the Spring of 2007 when he was awarded a Coracle Fellowship to work in that country.
 An accomplished woodworker, he took part in the 2001 Ireland/Newfoundland exhibition, Wood: A Sculptual Investigation.
 The Black Rod used in Senate of Canada ceremonies is one of his pieces.

 His daughter Adriana Maggs is a television and film writer, best known for her debut feature film Grown Up Movie Star.
 His brother is former hockey star Darryl Maggs.